 In March of 1995, the DRBA closed on a parcel of land located in Cape May County, New Jersey, contiguous to the Cape May ferry terminal.
 The 131-acre property has approximately 50 acres available for development.
 Rutgers University has leased some land for an aquaculture program.
 Rutgers will be responsible for financing, developing, operating, and maintaining the aquaculture facility.
 The DRBA may one day utilize a portion of the land for additional parking, a water tower, and other facilities for the Cape May ferry operation.

-The DRBA also owns the building housing the Riverfront Market along the Christina Riverfront in Wilmington, Delaware.
-The DRBA, in conjunction with the State of Delaware and the Riverfront Development Corporation, is interested in promoting the economic revitalization of the Wilmington Riverfront.
-The DRBA commission has approved $800,000 for capital investments to attract a local restaurateur who intends to establish an upscale restaurant facility in the Riverfront Market.
+For more than twelve years, the DRBA owned the building housing the Riverfront Market along the Christina Riverfront in Wilmington, Delaware.
+The DRBA, in conjunction with the State of Delaware and the Riverfront Development Corporation, joined together to promote the economic revitalization of the Wilmington Riverfront.
+In 2002, the DRBA commission approved $800,000 for capital investments to attract a local restaurateur who established Harry's Seafood Grill as well as a bustling public market tucked in an historic warehouse.
+In 2014, the Authority Commission unanimously authorized the sale of the Riverfront Market to the Riverfront Development Corporation, which was finalized in December 2014.